ropensci/biomartr/README.md

 * `listGenomes()` : List all genomes available on NCBI and ENSEMBL servers
 * `listKingdoms()` : list the number of available species per kingdom of life on NCBI and ENSEMBL servers
+* `listGroups()` : list the number of available species per group on NCBI and ENSEMBL servers
+* `listSubgroups()` : list the number of available species per subgroup on NCBI and ENSEMBL servers
 * `is.genome.available()` : Check Genome Availability  NCBI and ENSEMBL servers
 * `getGenome()` : Download a specific genome stored on NCBI and ENSEMBL servers
 * `getProteome()` : Download a specific proteome stored on NCBI and ENSEMBL servers